 Shall I still live, and ever feel disdain?

 The first stanza depicts the lyrical voice’s agony and anger.
-The lyrical voice starts by mentioning a “You”, a second person which the poem is directed to.
+The lyrical voice starts by mentioning a “You”, a second person to which the poem is directed to.
 The first image of the poem is intense, as the lyrical voice blames this “you” for his/her “endless torments”. “endless torments” suggest great suffering brought by the loss of love, by that “You”.
 Thus, the lyrical voice feels uneasy and can’t rest (“that my rest oppress”).
 The lyrical voice makes a series of rhetorical questions in order to emphasize her agony.
 She asks her love when will he/she will stop feeling good about her pain (“How long will you delight in my sad pain?”) and whether he/she will love in the same way (“Will never Love your favour more express?”).
 She is in a state of torture, as she questions whether to continue living in that deep agony: “Shall I still live, and ever feel disdain?”.

 Alas, now stay, and let my grief obtain